 A stroll through the breezy lanes in the late afternoon when the buildings take on a golden-orange hue is something of a ritual with the locals, who always seem to have a gelato in hand.

-And a walk after dinner is a perfect end to the day, when the moodily lit lanes and gleaming cobblestones will remind you of Rome.
+And a walk after dinner is a perfect end to the day, when Tropea’s moodily lit lanes and gleaming cobblestones will remind you of Rome.

-You can easily wander about Tropea at your own will, or you can do my walking tour, which I created when we were last in town that takes in the best sights and the most brilliant views.
+You can easily wander about Tropea at your own will, or you can do this Tropea walking tour, which takes in Tropea’s top sights and the most stunning views.

-This lovely piazza is lined with gelaterias and cafés with terraces, where you can sit in the sun and try Tropea’s famed locally made gelato.
+This lovely piazza is lined with gelaterias and cafés with terraces, where you can sit in the sunshine and sample Tropea’s famed locally made gelato.
 Buy one before beginning your walk.